 Community management has its own rules, both written and unwritten.
-My colleague here at Kontra wrote about simple tips for every community manager, but there are many other unwritten rules that need to be addressed.
-For the rules I’m going to write about, you can say they’re rather bits of advice how to use common sense when working as a community manager, especially when interacting with your clients’ audience on social media platforms.
+For the rules I’m going to write about, you can say there are rather bits of advice on how to use common sense when working as a community manager, especially when interacting with your client’s audience on social media platforms.

 #1 Show the human side